 About Howard Alan Events, Ltd.:

 Howard Alan Events, a Florida-based company, develops and presents art and craft shows throughout the country.
-For the past 32 years, Howard Alan Events has produced some of the nation’s finest juried art shows, including more than 40 venues each year such as the Downtown Aspen Art Festival (Aspen, CO), Beaver Creek Art Festival (Beaver Creek, CO), and the Las Olas Art Fair, (Fort Lauderdale, FL).
+For the past 33 years, Howard Alan Events has produced some of the nation’s finest juried art shows, including more than 40 venues each year such as the Alexandria King Street Art Festival (Alexandria, VA), the Downtown Aspen Art Festival (Aspen, CO), the Beaver Creek Art Festival (Beaver Creek, CO), and the Las Olas Art Fairs, (Fort Lauderdale, FL).
 Several shows are ranked in the top 100 art fairs in the country by Sunshine Artist magazine.